Andrew-code2020/ms3onlinecookbook/README.md

     - Forms
     - Select Option
     - Buttons
+    - Cards
+    - Collapsible

 - Google Fonts
   - I imported the text font Recursive from Google Fonts website https://fonts.google.com/
   - I used this font because it was the same font as other recipe websites and therefore made my website feel familiar and readable to users

 - I copied the hero image idea in a similar way to the Jumbtron idea from our code along whiskey drop project with the code institute.
 I copied a Materialize card code to mimic a jumbotron.
-Reference to Github repository from code along project https://andrew-code2020.github.io/whiskeydrop/
+  - Reference to Github repository from code along project https://andrew-code2020.github.io/whiskeydrop/

 - I copied the icons from Font awesome https://fontawesome.com/ and used the CDN to implement them in the project.
 I then wrote custom css code to style the icons and make them more responsive.
 I did not use the materialize icons because they did not look as good as the font awesome icons.

 - I copied the collapsible code from Materializecss.com https://materializecss.com/.
 I then customised it's functionality in my project.

-- I copied the initialization of the collapsible, sidenav and select form from https://materializecss.com/.
+- I copied the initialization code of the collapsible, sidenav and select form from https://materializecss.com/.
 I referred to jQuery https://jquery.com/ to help me get the interactivity of the site working effectively.
 I reviewed the lessons on jQuery in the Interactive Front Development Module to help me implement the features in this project.

 - I frequently referred back to the following code institute modules to research how to construct certain features